Do you believe everything you think? You shouldn’t!

 Was it easy to notice any thinking errors?
 Ask a trusted person to help you out with this if you get stuck.

 Practice doing this 4-step thought exercise to begin choosing and thinking less twisted thinking!
-Then, notice it creating different feelings, better connections with others, and more positive experiences.
+Then, notice it creates different feelings, better connections with others, and more positive experiences.